zgutterm/IBMThink2019/1-CreatingBasicRoutes/README.md

 # Processing Orders with the File Component

 ## Introduction
-In this exercise, you will be writing a Camel route that is capable of receiving multiple "order" files, ensuring that there are no duplicates, and then placing them into another folder using the `file` component.
+In this exercise, you will write a very basic Camel route that receives multiple "order" files, ensuring that there are no duplicates, and then places them into another folder using the `file` component.

 ## Prerequisites
-- Ensure that you have Maven installed.
+Ensure that you have Maven installed.

-- Clone the lab repository (or download it as a ZIP):
+Clone the lab repository (or download it as a ZIP):
 ```sh
   $ git clone https://github.com/zgutterm/IBMThink2019.git
 ```
-- Using your favorite IDE, import or open the `IBMThink2019/1-CreatingBasicRoutes/processing-orders` project.
+Using your favorite IDE, import or open the `IBMThink2019/1-CreatingBasicRoutes/processing-orders` project.

-- If using JBoss Developer Studio, click File -> Import -> Maven -> Existing Maven Projects and click *Next*.
+If using JBoss Developer Studio, click File -> Import -> Maven -> Existing Maven Projects and click *Next*.
 Navigate to `IBMThink2019/1-CreatingBasicRoutes/processing-orders` and click *Ok*.
 It may take a few moments for Maven to download the project dependencies.

-Note: Your project will import with errors.
+_Note: Your project will import with errors.
 This is expected.
-You will resolve these errors in this exercise.
+You will resolve these errors in this exercise._

 ## Update the pom.xml File
+First we need to include the `camel-core` and `camel-spring` Maven dependencies in our `pom.xml` file.
+This gives us access to the Camel APIs that we need to begin creating Camel routes.

 1. Navigate to the `pom.xml` in the root directory of the project.

 2. Add the `camel-core` and `camel-sprint` dependencies to the project